PRESIDENT AND CHIEF EXECUTIVE OFFICER

-Stephanie has sat on several boards, including the Boston Bar Foundation and Goodwill Industries of Massachusetts.
-She holds a juris doctor from the Boston University School of Law and a bachelor's degree in philosophy from Hamilton College.
+Stephanie has sat on several boards, and currently is a board member of the Boston Bar Foundation, Goodwill Industries of Massachusetts and Community Servings.
+She holds a Juris Doctorate from the Boston University School of Law and a bachelor's degree in philosophy from Hamilton College.

 SENIOR VICE PRESIDENT OF CORPORATE COMMUNICATIONS AND CITIZENSHIP

 Jay has overall responsibility and accountability for developing and executing Blue Cross Blue Shield of Massachusetts' internal and external communications strategies.
 In this role, Jay directly oversees the company's internal communications and public relations programs, and serves as Blue Cross Blue Shield of Massachusetts' chief spokesperson.
 In addition, he works directly with the CEO on specific strategic communication initiatives.